namjy007/strudel_reactor/README.md

 4. The Save button writes on to json and saves the settings and doesnt reset everytime you open the edit panel.
 5. We have a Day and NIght button which lets you toggle and turn it dark and white in the background.

+# UI and Controls
+The application is Strudel which lets you play music and edit instruments the  way you like.

+Theme: The app is a gray/black themed app which suits some poples liking to dark visuals.
+I have also a night toggle which turns the bakcgroung behind the components a darker gray.

+Left Side:
+This side is my Preprocessing text box area and the Strudel Mirror.

+Right side:
+Here are my main panels.
+The Control panel and the Sound Editor Panel.

+Control Panel:
+1. PlayPauseButton: Toggles music playback.
+2. Restore Button (red, currently not functional): Intended to reset settings.
+3. Edit Button (brown): Opens the Sound Editor component.

+Sound Editor:
+1. Allows per-instrument editing of volume, echo, reverse, room, and speed.
+2. Each instrument has a navigation bar with "Previous", "Next", and direct buttons to switch instruments.
+3. Uses accordion-style controls to expand/collapse each setting for a clean layout.
+4. Sliders for numeric values (volume, room, speed) and checkboxes for boolean effects (echo, reverse).
+5. Settings are saved in localStorage in JSON format to persist across sessions.

+# Bootsrap
+1. Buttons
+2. Icons
+3. Accordion
+4. Pagination
+5. Will implement soon

 # Referemces:
 I have refered some of the websites in my previous commit when i implemented them initially.
 1. Paggination on Sound Editor panel 'Bootstrap. (n.d.).
 Pagination · Bootstrap (v4.0 documentation). https://getbootstrap.com/docs/4.0/components/pagination/' ( just a reference but imposed uising css styling )